paulfioravanti/paulfioravanti.github.io/_posts/2018-03-17-graph-driven-refactoring-in-elm.md

 title:  "Graph-driven Refactoring in Elm"
 date:   2018-03-17 12:15 +1100
 categories: elm refactoring architecture graphs
+header:
+  overlay_image: /assets/images/2018-03-17/REST-branch-Messages-pre-refactor.png
+  overlay_filter: 0.8
+excerpt: >
+  Visually explore package and module dependencies in an Elm project to help architect your app.
 ---

 After completing the "[Phoenix and Elm, a real use case][]" tutorial by